Michael971207/Eurojackpot/README.md

 CSS
 JavaScript
 Authors
-Your Name - Initial work
+Abdullah Michael Moulay - Initial work
 License
 This project is licensed under the MIT License - see the LICENSE.md file for details